azlarry/azlarry/README.md

 ### Langchain LLM with RAG to analyze NFL player statistics

-Using Langchain and a locally-hosted LLM, create an agent to analyze NFL player data in a CSV file.
+Use Langchain and RAG to leverage data in a CSV file to improve LLM responses.

 [langchain_csv_rag](https://github.com/azlarry/langchain_csv_rag)